attackgoat/screen-13/examples/README.md

 #### Clearing with solid colors

-The most basic operation, like its predecessor [`CLS`](https://en.wikipedia.org/wiki/CLS_(command)), simply fills a `Render` with the solid color.
+The most basic operation, like its predecessor [`CLS`](https://en.wikipedia.org/wiki/CLS_(command)), simply fills a `Render` with a solid color.

 Basic usage, fills `render` with black: